datacapsystems/dsiEMVAppleDemo/README.md

 # dsiEMVAppleDemo

-The dsiEMVApple demo application provides a sample dsiEMVApple integration using Objective-C.
+The dsiEMVApple demo application provides a sample dsiEMVApple integration using Objective-C. Using header file dsiEMVApple.h, Swift applications can use any of the Datacap's xcframework functionality by creating a bridging header.

 # Getting started with dsiEMVApple